 This video provides some insight into what REITs are and how they work.
 The REIT industry has a diverse profile, which offers many benefits.
 REITs often are classified in one of two categories: equity REITs or mREITs.
 Equity REITs own a wide range of property types including offices, shopping centers, hotels, apartments and much more.
 Equity REITs derive most of their revenue from rent on those properties.

 mREITs may finance both residential and commercial properties. mREITs get most of their revenue from interest earned on their investments in mortgages or mortgage-backed securities.

-In addition, REITs may be publicly registered with the SEC and have their shares listed and traded on major stock exchanges, or they may be publicly registered with the SEC but not have their shares listed or traded on major stock exchanges, or they may be private companies (not registered with the SEC and not having their shares listed or traded on a stock exchange.
+In addition, REITs may be publicly registered with the Securities and Exchange Commission (SEC) and have their shares listed and traded on major stock exchanges.
+They may be publicly registered with the SEC, but not have their shares listed or traded on major stock exchanges.
+Or, they may be private companies (not registered with the SEC and not having their shares listed or traded on a stock exchange).

 Regardless of the type, REITs operate under a specific set of rules established by Congress.
 A REIT is an entity that:

 • is treated by the Internal Revenue Code as a corporation;

 • must primarily own or finance real estate; and